git/git.github.io/rev_news/drafts/edition-107.md

   The thread also involved additional explanations about various facts involving rename detection.
-This included details about how renames are just a help for developers as they are not recorded, but are instead computed from scratch in response to user commands.
+This included details about how renames are just a hint for developers as they are not recorded, but are instead computed from scratch in response to user commands.
 It also included details about what things like "added by both" means (namely that both sides added the same filename but with different